 Growth hacking strategies for startups evolve everyday and you need to ride the wave.
 However, there are some methods that we have consistently tested and have provided results for different types of businesses.

-Here is a detailed infographic that explains which channels to use for B2C user acquisition.
+Here is a detailed infographic that explains which channels to use for B2C customer acquisition.
 You can read about all the strategies in detail below the infographic.

 Embed this infographic by pasting the code :